 The Military Wallet

 He's been featured in some major publications and is consistently in the Wisebread Top 100 Personal Finance Blogs.
-His articles on the GI Bill and free meals on Veterans Day offer practical and timely advice.
+He writes about topics such as the GI Bill and free meals on Veterans Day and provides servicemembers and military families offer practical and timely advice.

 The Military Guide

 Military financial situations are often much more complicated and unique than your average civilian.
 It's tough for an Air Force officer to write about pay and benefits for an enlisted Army guy.